ariebovenberg/slotscheck/docs/discovery.rst

    You should generally be fine if you follow these rules:

-   - To check files in your current directory, you should run slotscheck as ``python -m slotscheck``.
+   - To check files in your current directory, or subdirectories of it, you should run slotscheck as ``python -m slotscheck``.
    - To check files elsewhere, you may need to set the ``$PYTHONPATH`` environment variable.